Jack is a real-life version of Superman, or perhaps Indiana

 suffering from his falls.
 No less than an adventure story, this is an

 extraordinary love story.

-The Edge”/”Lost In Syria”) was written from the viewpoint of his
+The book ״Looking for God (good) in Syria" was written from the viewpoint of his

 wife, and that of the passengers he picks up and drops off, and

 only lastly through the eyes of Jack himself.